jaspervdv/IFC_BuildingEnvExtractor/README.md

 * Lod0.0 - exterior only
 * Lod0.2 - exterior roof outline, footprint, interior stories and rooms
-* LoD0.3 - presumed top surfaces only (currently not framework compliant LoD0.3)
+* LoD0.3 - extrioir roof structure only
 * LoD1.0 - exterior only
 * LoD1.2 - exterior and rooms
 * LoD1.3 - exterior only